Chrissy Teigen and John Legend welcome baby boy with the help of a surrogate Show

 Baby news for Chrissy Teigen and John Legend: The couple welcomed their son, Wren Alexander Stephens, via a surrogate mother.
 The boy was named after his surrogate mother, Alexandra.
 “We are happy to tell the world that he is here,” Teigen wrote on Instagram.

-As a little girl, Teigen dreamed of being a mother of four, as soon as she started her posts on Instagram.
-Daughter Luna was born in 2016, and two years later the couple welcomed son Miles.
+As a little girl, Teigen dreamed of being a mother of four children, as soon as she started her posts on Instagram.
+Daughter Luna was born in 2016 and two years later the couple welcomed son Miles.
 Both were born through IVF.
 Desiring to have a third child, Teigen and her partner, singer John Legend, decided to participate in a surrogacy program where they were put in contact with two surrogate mothers.

 At that point Teigen became pregnant again, but after twenty weeks of pregnancy, the couple had to say goodbye to their son, whom they named Jack.
 The 37-year-old model thought she would never be able to get pregnant again after losing her third child.
 But after one therapy session, Teigen realized she wanted to give it another try herself.
 “I promised that no matter what happens everything will be alright.
 I remember saying that I didn’t want to spend the rest of my life wondering if I should have tried again,” Teigen said.